reboottime/Agentic-AI/claude-code/README.md

 ### Module6 Improve Claude Code Scalability and Reasoning

-- provide feedback to Claude code at the situations it can't handle
+- provide feedback to Claude code at the situations it can't collect feedbacks automatically
 - Ensure Claude Code check its own work, enforce process / practices of yours:
-  - 1. Before you make any change, create and checkout a feature branch "namedfeature_some_short_name".
+  1. Before you make any change, create and checkout a feature branch "namedfeature_some_short_name".
 Make and then commit your changes in this branch.
-  - 2. You must write automated tests for all code
+  2. You must write automated tests for all code
-  - 3. You must compile the code and pass ALL tests before committing.3.
+  3. You must compile the code and pass ALL tests before committing.3.
 - Project Structure and File Naming is Critical Context for Claude Code Scalability
 - Start By Fixing the Process & Context, Not the Code.

  > Optimize the Claude.md and Commands to improve the overall process and scalability, not the Claude output artifacts(code)

 ## Other Learnings & Interesting findings